luhaoran0304/OLM-SLAM/README.md

 # Running the Code

 ## Pre-training
-We pre-trained OTM-SLAM on the Cityscapes Dataset.
+We pre-trained OLM-SLAM on the Cityscapes Dataset.
 You can either download the resulting weights, where we masked potentially dynamic objects, or pre-train the DepthNet and PoseNet by yourself by running our code.
 **Note** that you have to adjust the `dataset_path` in [`config/config_pretrain.yaml`](config/config_pretrain.yaml).
 ```python